pharmbio/SegMine/README.md

 # SegMine
 Playground for Segmentation and Data-mining.
 This repository contains the necessary metadata and images to perform a simple image-segmentation of CellPainting images of U2OS cells.
-It also contains an simple assignment for making a pipeline
+It also contains a simple assignment for making a pipeline

 #### Assignment
 ##### Background